ranranrunforit/ranranrunforit.github.io/_projects/project-15.md

 When we pass information to LLMs, we structure our input in a way that guides the generation of the LLM toward the desired output.
 This is called prompting.

-Understanding how LLMs process information helps us craft better prompts.
-Since the model’s primary task is to predict the next token by analyzing the importance of each input token, the wording of your input sequence becomes crucial.
+Understanding how LLMs process information helps us craft better prompts. <span style="background-color: #FFFF33;">Since the model’s primary task is to predict the next token by analyzing the importance of each input token, the wording of your input sequence becomes crucial.</span>

-Careful design of the prompt makes it easier to guide the generation of the LLM toward the desired output.
+<span style="background-color: #FFFF33;">Careful design of the prompt makes it easier to guide the generation of the LLM toward the desired output.</span>

 ## The Two-Phase Inference Process

-Now that we understand the basic components, let’s dive into how LLMs actually generate text.
-The process can be broken down into two main phases: prefill and decode.
-These phases work together like an assembly line, each playing a crucial role in producing coherent text.
+Now that we understand the basic components, let’s dive into how LLMs actually generate text. <span style="background-color: #FFFF33;">The process can be broken down into two main phases: prefill and decode.
+These phases work together like an assembly line, each playing a crucial role in producing coherent text.</span>

 ### The Prefill Phase

-The prefill phase is like the preparation stage in cooking - it’s where all the initial ingredients are processed and made ready.
-This phase involves three key steps:
+<span style="background-color: #FFFF33;">The prefill phase is like the preparation stage in cooking - it’s where all the initial ingredients are processed and made ready.
+This phase involves three key steps:</span>

-- **Tokenization**: Converting the input text into tokens (think of these as the basic building blocks the model understands)
+- <span style="background-color: #FFFF33;">**Tokenization**: Converting the input text into tokens (think of these as the basic building blocks the model understands)</span>

-- **Embedding Conversion**: Transforming these tokens into numerical representations that capture their meaning
+- <span style="background-color: #FFFF33;">**Embedding Conversion**: Transforming these tokens into numerical representations that capture their meaning</span>

-- **Initial Processing**: Running these embeddings through the model’s neural networks to create a rich understanding of the context
+- <span style="background-color: #FFFF33;">**Initial Processing**: Running these embeddings through the model’s neural networks to create a rich understanding of the context</span>

-This phase is computationally intensive because it needs to process all input tokens at once.
-Think of it as reading and understanding an entire paragraph before starting to write a response.
+<span style="background-color: #FFFF33;">This phase is computationally intensive because it needs to process all input tokens at once.
+Think of it as reading and understanding an entire paragraph before starting to write a response.</span>

 ### The Decode Phase
 After the prefill phase has processed the input, we move to the decode phase - this is where the actual text generation happens.
 The model generates one token at a time in what we call an autoregressive process (where each new token depends on all previous tokens).